![]() |

 force, but I started to cut my own song-writing teeth too.
 We had an amazing

-drummer who was also a guitarist first and foremost - the multi-talented
+drummer who was a guitarist first and foremost - the multi-talented

 a group he knew, formed by some young Lucas engineers who shared digs in Sparkhill,